TalhaBhutto/Java-Script/README.md

 # Java-Script
 Practice of Java Script
-Some projects are also in
+Some projects are also in the